aarong/feedme-spec/README.md

 Minimal functionality is required of the transport.
-Once connected, it must enable the client and server to exchange string JSON messages of sufficient length for the API running through it.
+Once connected, it must enable the client and server to exchange string JSON messages of sufficient length to support the API running through it.
 The transport must also ensure that messages are received by the other side in the order that they were sent.

-Feedme APIs are free to support more than one transport.
-The set of available transports should be documented for API clients.
+Feedme APIs may support more than one transport.
+Supported transports should be documented for API clients.

 ### Handshakes